Explicit Riemann-Roch spaces in the Hilbert class field: Curves with a group action

 \section{Curves with a group action}

 Let $\bK$ be a commutative field.
 Let $p$ be the characteristic of $\bK$.
 Let $X$ and $Y$ be two smooth, projective, absolutely integral curves over $\bK$.
-Let $g_X$ be the genus of $X$.
-And similarly $g_Y$.
+Let $g_X$ be the genus of $X$ and let $g_Y$ be the genus of $Y$.
 Let $\tau : Y \rightarrow X$ be a Galois cover with Galois group $G$.
 Let $\co$ be the order of $G$.
 There is a natural left action of $G$ on $\bK(Y)$ defined by

 There is a natural right action of $G$ on meromorphic differentials defined by These are $\bK(X)$-linear actions.
 And the two actions are compatible in the sense that

 We study some free $\bK[G]$-modules that arise naturally in this context.